mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 do you try a more subtle path to ensure you're on better footing when you do make your move?

+For the most part, major actions will be specific to the non-combat encounter;
+as a result, they aren't listed here.
+During a pie-eating contest, your major action would be eating pies, which could be a Constitution ability check.
+If you're trying to buy a specific item at an auction, Wisdom may be best suited for gauging other participants' interests.
+Chatting up socialites at a ball would involve Charisma-based checks.

 ## Aid Another

 You use your side action to aid another participant.
 Describe how you're assisting